vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

 ![png](../images/health_post/support_post_health_21_1.png)

 The above gave us a weekly view, but I wonder if there is some variability within the week?

 ![png](../images/health_post/support_post_health_23_2.png)

 We can see a bit of variability, but the above doesn't really give us any idea of the variance aside from the means across our weekdays.

-This this calls for a box plot, a favorite of mine.
+This calls for a box plot, a favorite of mine.

 ![png](../images/health_post/support_post_health_25_0.png)